Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Related Work

+\textbf{\em Multimodal Input:} In the past, often, two or more modalities (e.g., text, image, video, audio) were combined and used for the genre identification.
 Arevalo et al. \cite{37_arevalo2017gated} proposed GMU (Gated Multimodal Unit) to fuse features extracted from text (synopsis, metadata) and image (poster) using Word2Vecc and CNN, respectively.
-Bribiesca et al. \cite{38_bribiesca2021multimodal} engaged text (synopsis, metadata), image (poster), video (trailer), audio, and fed to MulT-GMU, which is a transformer architecture with GMU, to identify movie genres.
-Bonilla et al. \cite{35_cascante2019moviescope} proposed a multi-modal fusion using fastText, fastVideo, VGG-16, CRNN to fuse text (plot, metadata), video (trailer), image (poster), audio, respectively, for movie genre identification.
-In \cite{36_mangolin2022multimodal}, various textural features were extracted from the text (synopsis, subtitle), video (trailer), image (poster), audio, and fed to various classifiers, e.g., LSTM, kNN, SVM, MLP (Multi-Layer Perceptron), DT (Decision Tree) followed by a fusion step to classify genres.
-Rasheed \cite{31_1048494} et al. computed average shot length, visual disturbance, audio energy from trailer video/ audio and used a rule-based classifier to classify into four genres.
+Bribiesca et al. \cite{38_bribiesca2021multimodal} engaged text (synopsis, metadata), image (poster), video (trailer), audio, and fed to MulT-GMU, which is a transformer architecture with GMU.
+Bonilla et al. \cite{35_cascante2019moviescope} proposed a multimodal fusion using fastText, fastVideo, VGG-16, CRNN to fuse text (plot, metadata), video (trailer), image (poster), audio, respectively.
+In \cite{36_mangolin2022multimodal}, various textural features were extracted from the text (synopsis, subtitle), video (trailer), image (poster), audio, and fed to various classifiers, e.g., LSTM, kNN, SVM, MLP, DT (Decision Tree) followed by a fusion step to classify genres.
+Rasheed \cite{31_1048494} et al. computed average shot length, visual disturbance, audio energy from trailer video/audio and used a rule-based classifier to classify into four genres.
 In \cite{32_brezeale2006using}, DCT (Discrete Cosine Transform) and BoW (Bag-of-Word) were used to extract features from trailer videos and subtitles, respectively, followed by SVM for detecting movie genres.

-\textbf{\em Positioning of our work:} In the literature, there is a scarcity of research that focuses on genre identification exclusively from poster images.
-Furthermore, prior studies heavily leaned towards utilizing CNN-based features and did not effectively tackle the intricacies of multi-label genres.
-Our study is one of the earliest attempts to perform genre identification solely through poster images using a transformer-based architecture proficient in handling multi-label genres and eliminating extraneous genre labels.
+\textbf{\em Positioning of our work:} In the existing literature, there is a notable scarcity of research focused on genre identification exclusively from poster images.
+In \cite{27_pobar2017multi}, a Naïve Bayes classifier was employed, while other studies \cite{30_9057706,28_10.1145/3132515.3132516,29_8990490} predominantly utilized CNN.
+However, these models underperformed due to ineffectively tackling the intricacies of multi-label genres and challenges associated with posters.
+Additionally, some studies considered only a few genres \cite{29_8990490}.
+Our study is one of the earliest attempts to perform genre identification solely from poster images using a transformer-based architecture adept in handling multi-label genres and eliminating extraneous genre labels using a probabilistic module.
+Moreover, we have conducted a thorough genre-wise analysis and studied model mispredictions that have not been addressed in prior works.